Denn1sMay/weak/README.md

 - Boundaries.neumann: Requires the `boundary_function` parameter.
 Applies a Neumann boundary condition.

 ___
-### Input
-To use the package, provide the strong form of the equation as a string to the `equation_string` parameter.
-The equation can be scalar- or vector-valued, as it will be converted to a scalar weak form.
-You also need to provide the string literals of the trial function(s) in a list to the `trial_function_names` or `vector_trial_function_names` parameter, depending on their dimension.
-Similarly, provide the string literals of the test function(s) defined in your program's scope to the `test_function_names` or `vector_test_function_names` parameter, based on the dimension of your equation.
-If you encounter any difficulties during the conversion process, you can set the `debug=True` parameter to receive hints on where the conversion failed.
-___

 ### What does it do
 The Weak Form Equation Generator attempts to parse your string equation into a sympy equation and separate its terms.
 When you call solve() on the returned object, the following steps will be executed: